ggkchen/custom-keyboard/README.md

 - tape something flat over the back, flip the board, and the diodes will sit flush from gravity
 - solder one leg of each, do a pass for alignment, then solder the other legs
 - snip the leads when you're done

-If you have a multimeter, hit a couple of random diodes in continuity mode just to make sure you didn't put any in backwards.
-Way easier to fix now than after the switches are on.

 ## 3. Solder the Pro Micro

 Do the Pro Micro **before** the switches.
-I cannot stress this enough — once switches are on you can't get to those pads without desoldering half the board.

-You can either solder the Pro Micro directly to the PCB (lower profile, permanent) or use machined headers + sockets so you can swap it later.
-I went direct because I'm cheap.
-Components face down, toward the PCB, with the USB port lined up with the case cutout.

-One pro tip: put a dab of hot glue or some kapton over the USB connector after soldering.
-The Pro Micro USB port is famous for ripping off the board the first time someone trips on the cable.

 ## 4. Switches

-Drop the plate (if your case has one — mine doesn't, switches mount straight to the PCB) over the board, push 4 switches into the corners, and one in the middle.
-These hold everything in place.
+Push 4 switches into the corners, and one in the middle.
+These hold everything in place, then flip it, and solder just those 5.
+After that, keep putting switches in and solder them in.

-Flip it, solder just those 5, then check that the plate is sitting flat.
-If it's tilted you want to know now, not after you've soldered all 64.
-Reflow whichever corner is high and push it down.

-Once it's flat, fill in the rest.
-Both pins on each switch.

-## 5. Put it together

-Keycaps push on, PCB drops into the case, screws in.
-Plug it in.
-Don't panic when it doesn't type — we still have to flash firmware.

 # Firmware